frappierer/AEMaaCs-Log-Analyzer/README.md

 2. Place your AEM access log files in a specified folder. eg. "AEM Access logs"
 3. Edit the folder path in py script (folder_path = '/Users/martinaltmann/Downloads/AEM Access logs)
 4. Run the script to process the log files.
-5. Analyze the generated Excel file for insights.
+5. The Excel will have three sheets.
+Summary, Users, IP Addresses.

 ### Screenshots